Business Energy | Pass-through Energy Contract Explained

-You also take the risk of being exposed to triad charges.
+You are also risking exposure to triad charges.
 Triads are how the National Grid charges for network (TNUoS) use and are calculated based on each meter’s average usage.
-This is calculated by measuring across three periods, between November and December.
+By measuring across three periods between November and December, National Grid calculates Triads.
 If you do not actively manage your usage during these triad periods you may see significant increases in your costs.

-A fixed contract does what it says on the tin; all the elements are set out for the duration of the contract.
+A fixed contract does what it says on the tin; all the elements are set out for the contract’s duration.
 If either of the elements increases or decreases, then it’s the suppliers’ risk and you don’t pay anything further.

 So what are the pros and cons of each type of contract:

 Pass- through energy contract

 – The consumer takes on more risk so it should lower costs